Skip to main content

 humor2 positive mentions

-• The game is plagued by severe bugs, particularly with the save system, causing players to lose significant progress.
+• The game is plagued by numerous bugs, particularly with the save system, leading to lost progress and frustration.

 • story

-• “It has potential, the graphics are good so far, and the storyline is going well.”
+• “It has potential, the graphics are good so far the storyline is going well.”

 • “Although there are some issues with progress retention and story development, it is a great game; can't wait to see how it develops in the future.”